Al3zama1/swe-notes/CCNA/32 - NTP (Network Time Protocol).md

 * The order in which the servers are entered does not matter.
 R1 will ask all of them for the time and will select whichever give the best, quickest responses.
 * The NTP server selected might change if the responses start slowing down or it stops responding altogether.
 * It's best to select multiple NTP servers so that the device can always have a reliable source of time.
 * The NTP server `216.239.35.9` has been selected as the preferred server and the others will be backups.
+This is optional.

 ```
 R1#show ntp associations
 ```
 * Displays all the NTP servers configured on the device.
+They are under the 'address' field/column.
+* The 'ref clock' field indicates the reference clock of each NTP server.
 * * sys.peer: The NTP server the device is currently syncing to.
 * + candidate: Candidate NTP servers, but the device is not currently syncing it time to them.
 * ~ configured: It means that the NTP server was configured.